icpc/ccs-specs/Contest_API.md

 Clients with the `contest_thaw` [capability](#capabilities) have the ability to set a time when the contest will be thawed via a PATCH method.

-The PATCH must include a valid JSON object with exactly two properties: the contest `id` (used for verification) and a `contest_thaw_time`, a `<TIME>` value.
+The PATCH must include a valid JSON object with two properties: the contest `id` (used for verification) and a `contest_thaw_time`, a `<TIME>` value.

 The request should succeed with a 204 response code with no body if the server changed the